 “Even when people are ready to seek services, they don’t always know where to go,” Kennedy said.
 “Sometimes they go to places where the see a big ‘no vacancy’ sign, figuratively speaking of course.”

-Another component based on a recommendation from Mental Health Colorado is a care coordination entity to centralize an initial step in getting substance abuse treatment.
+Another component based on a recommendation from Mental Health Colorado would create a care coordination entity that would centralize an initial step in getting substance abuse treatment.
 A potential patient would call the existing mental health crisis number and receive an assessment to determine the types of treatment they need.

 Kennedy said the bill’s third component aims to close funding gaps such as those around medically managed substance withdrawal or detox.
 He said an 1115 waiver currently pending from the Center for Medicare and Medicaid Services, which would allow Colorado to include some substance abuse treatment services in its Medicaid program, should bring in money from increased state investment in expanded services Medicaid could provide under the waiver.